 Food may distract briefly, but it does not solve the underlying fear.

-In CSAT-based training, the dog is exposed to very small, carefully controlled steps.
-The goal is not to push through the situation, but to stay below the panic threshold.
+In CSAT-based training, the dog is exposed to very small, carefully controlledincrements of alone time.
+The goal is not to push through the situation, but to remainbelow the individual panic threshold.

 Training is: